Also see: Music Box/Fonda: interior views

 c.1939 - A look west on Hollywood Blvd. with the theatre in use by CBS.
 Down the street, this side of the Taft Building, the vertical sign for the Tele-View Theatre can be seen.
 It was later renamed the Hitching Post and the Paris.
 This is one of over 800 images in the great book "The Story of Hollywood: An Illustrated History" by Gregory Paul Williams, available on Amazon.
 This photo is on page 190.
 There's a preview of the book to browse on Google Books.

-1951 - A look at the theatre then called the Guild, as the home of the Tide Show.
+1951 - A look at the theatre, then called the Guild, as the home of the Tide Show.
 Fox West Coast had taken the theatre over in 1945 and for several years ran it as a film house before leasing it out.
-Thanks to Ken McIntyre for the shot on Photos of Los Angeles.
 Note that they've added windows to enclose the upstairs pavilion.
 The Dinah Shore Tide Show ran between 1945 and 1952.
 After 1948 its home was here at the Music Box/Guild Theatre.
+It's a photo from Marc Wanamaker's Bison Archives collection that appears in his Arcadia book "Hollywood 1940-2008."
+It's available on Amazon or at your local bookseller.
+There's a preview on Google Books.

-1957 - A view east toward the Fox.
-The Pantages is running "The Wings of Eagles," a January release.
+1957 - A view east toward the Fox in mid-March.
+The Pantages is running "The Wings of Eagles," a film that opened February 20.
 It's a screenshot from Getty Images footage that's included in Rick Prelinger's "Lost Landscapes of Los Angeles - 2016," an hour and twenty minutes of wonderful clips from various sources that was originally presented in a program at the Los Angeles Public Library.
-Also see "Lost Landscapes of Los Angeles - 2019."
-This second installment was presented at the Library by the organization Photo Friends as part of the series L.A. in Focus.
-Both compilations are on Vimeo.

-1957 - A detail from the Getty image.
-This footage provides the only views that have surfaced to date with the theatre's signage saying "Fox."
+1957 - A detail from the previous Getty image.
 Some of this footage is also on YouTube as "Hollywood Blvd.
 1957" with the title on the footage itself saying 1953.

 c.1958 - Thanks to Martin Pal for his Noirish Los Angeles post #28606, chock full of Music Box photos.
 Included is this entrance view of the theatre featured on the Capitol album "Swingin' At the Cinema."